PlayPollen/pollen/README.md

 - **Contributing:** see `CONTRIBUTING.md`.
 Uses **DCO sign-off** (`git commit -s`) so the project's license stays clean and commercial relicensing stays possible later.
 CI enforces typecheck + lint + tests + sign-off on every PR.

-What a code license can and can't do for you: AGPL stops closed commercial forks of your *code*.
-It does **not** protect your game *idea* (anyone can clone the concept) — that's what keeping *assets* proprietary and registering a *trademark* on the name/logo are for.
-The three together (AGPL code + proprietary assets + trademark) are the realistic protection an open-source game has.